a-rey/0xDEADBEEF/README.md

 ## Contents

-Each directory has a `.asm` file with the assembly and a test file.
+Each directory has an `.asm` file with the assembly and a corresponding test file.
 Execute the test file with `make test` or see a disassembly with `make print`.

 ## References